Unified Error Correction Code Transformer with Low Complexity: Introduction

 \section{Introduction}

-With the continuous evolution of wireless communication technologies, the imminent arrival of sixth-generation (6G) wireless communications heralds a paradigm shift towards ultra-reliable, low-latency communications and notably enhanced data rates ~\cite{massive_mimo_survey, toward_6g, road_to_6g}.
-To fulfill the ambitious performance requirements of 6G networks, probabilistic coding schemes are anticipated to play a crucial role.
-In particular, linear block codes such as Polar codes ~\cite{arikan_polar_code} and Low-Density Parity-Check (LDPC) codes ~\cite{gallager_ldpc} are expected to maintain their competitive edge established in fifth-generation (5G) wireless communications.
-These codes have also emerged as promising candidates for efficient error correction in 6G ~\cite{channel_coding_6g}.
-Additionally, another algebraic linear block code, known as the Bose-Chaudhuri-Hocquenghem (BCH) code ~\cite{bch_code}, is often used as an outer code to enhance decoding performance.
+With the continuous evolution of wireless communication technologies, the imminent arrival of sixth-generation (6G) wireless communication will mark a paradigm shift toward ultra-reliable communication~\cite{massive_mimo_survey, toward_6g, road_to_6g, channel_coding_6g}.
+To meet the stringent performance demands of 6G, channel codes with strong error correction capabilities are expected to play a pivotal role.
+Specifically, low-density parity-check (LDPC) codes~\cite{gallager_ldpc} and Polar codes~\cite{arikan_polar_code} have proven effective in fifth-generation (5G) wireless communications.
+Due to their excellent performance, 3GPP has just made the decision to continue to use LDPC and Polar codes for future 6G in October 2025~\cite{ran1_coding_std}.
+Furthermore, algebraic geometry codes, such as Bose-Chaudhuri-Hocquenghem (BCH) codes~\cite{bch_code}, are commonly employed as outer codes in concatenated schemes with probabilistic codes to enhance decoding performance.